IT - Cybersecurity Specialist

 Program Code 10-151-2

-Cybersecurity specialists monitor an organization's computer network and system, maintain system security and upgrade security measures to prevent computer viruses and cyberattacks.
-Learn to protect data confidentiality, integrity and availability while learning ways to implement security mechanisms.
-Emphasis is placed on vigilant security awareness, identifying network threats and deploying appropriate incident responses.
+Cybersecurity specialists implement, maintain and audit the security of an organization’s computer networks and systems.
+Learn to protect data confidentiality, integrity and availability by implementing current real-world technology, processes and procedures.
+Emphasis is placed on vigilant security awareness, identifying security threats and implementing appropriate incident responses.

 How Long It Will Take